In Venezuela, a soldier can be sent to prison for being gay. The courts could change that.

 In the 2013 case of the soldier caught in the red car in Miranda state, prosecutors quote a course book on Venezuelan military criminal law, which itself cites a 1951 U.S. Senate report entitled “Employment of homosexuals and other sexual perverts by the Government.”
 A Senate subcommittee, writing during the Cold War effort to crack down on U.S. federal employees suspected of being gay, argued that gay people and “other sex perverts” are “generally unsuitable” for employment and “constitute security risks.”

-Repealing the article from the military’s code of justice would mean the end of penalization of LGBTQ people in Venezuela, said José Manuel Simons, one of the lawyers who brought the case in 2016.
+Repealing the article from the military’s code of justice would mean the end of penalization of LGBTQ people in Venezuela, Simons said.

 “It would tell a lot of people it’s not against nature, it’s not a sin to be LGBT,” Simons said.
 “And any person, even if you don’t like the military … can participate and form a part of the state without feeling that they’ll be discriminated against for being who they are.”

 It would also send a powerful message in a country that has been highly militarized since the rise of paratrooper-turned-strongman Hugo Chávez, and where the armed forces continue to wield far-reaching authority.
-Under President Nicolás Maduro, Chávez’s successor, key sectors of the country’s crumbling economy have fallen under control of the military, which now manages the distribution of food and raw materials and the national oil company.
+Under Maduro, Chávez’s successor, key sectors of the country’s crumbling economy have fallen under control of the military, which now manages the distribution of food and raw materials and the national oil company.

 “The majority of political forces are now related to the armed forces,” Simons said.
 “If the armed forces don’t allow LGBT people … this discrimination is going to repeat itself.”